dnsimple/dnsimple-support/content/articles/domains-au.markdown

 ## Second-level domains

-auDA — the .AU registry — will open registrations at the `.AU` second-level domain.
+auDA — the .AU registry — will open registrations at the .AU second-level domain.

 From March 24, 2022, registrations will be immediately available to any Australian if no corresponding third-level domain has been registered. _The general registration requirements below still apply._

-Registrations that have a corresponding third-level domain already registered (`.ASN.AU`, `.COM.AU`, `.ID.AU`, `.NET.AU`, `.ORG.AU`) will receive priority for a period of six months, entitling existing registrants of a third-level name to apply for the second-level name based on a two-tier priority system.
+Registrations that have a corresponding third-level domain already registered (.ASN.AU, .COM.AU, .ID.AU, .NET.AU, .ORG.AU) will receive priority for a period of six months, entitling existing registrants of a third-level name to apply for the second-level name based on a two-tier priority system.

 ![.AU Priority Registration Process](/files/au-priority-registration-process.png)